StackStorm/st2docs/docs/source/reference/ha.rst

 st2auth
 ^^^^^^^
 All authentication is managed by this process.
 This process needs connection to MongoDB and an authentication backend.
-See `Authentication backends <ref-auth-backends>` for more information.
+See :ref:`authentication backends <ref-auth-backends>` for more information.
 It is a Python WSGI app running under gunicorn managed process which by default listens on port ``9102`` and is front-ended by Nginx acting as a reverse proxy.